ggiamarchi/vagrant-openstack-provider/README.md

   be the matching pair for the private key configured with `config.ssh.private_key_path` on Vagrant.
 * `ssh_username` - Username used by Vagrant for ssh login.
 * `floating_ip` - The floating IP to associate with the VM.
 This IP must be formerly allocated.
+* `floating_ip_pool` - The floating IP Pool from which a floating IP will be allocated to be associated with the VM. alternative to the `floating_ip` option.
 * `server_name` - The name of the server within Openstack Cloud.
 This defaults to the name of the Vagrant machine (via `config.vm.define`), but can be overridden with this.